 Both paths offer further opportunities for spiritual learning and growth, but, the York Rite Path is the natural progression from "the Blue Lodge" and explains the things that were conspicuously absent from the lessons found in the Blue Lodge (the Blue Lodge degrees are actually a part of the York Rite series).
 The York Rite does specifically require a member to be a Christian to proceed through the "higher degrees" or Orders of this path.
 The Scottish Rite does not require a belief in the Christian religion.

-The York Rite consists of 10 additional "degrees" (plus the 3 Blue Lodge degrees).
+The York Rite consists of 9 additional "regular degrees" (and one optional degree), plus the 3 Blue Lodge degrees - for a total of 12.
 A short description of the "degrees" for York Rite are on the left hand side of this page and are further explained on the individual pages for Royal Arch, Cryptic Masons, and Knights Templar.

 Further "York Rite degrees" are available beyond the "regular York Rite degrees", but are usually available as "honorary" or "by invitation only" degrees.
 Pleas visit the "About Us" page for contact information for becoming a part of the Nevada York Rite.